What to do before you cancel EE broadband

 EE broadband early cancellation fees

 How much can you expect to pay for your Remaining Contract Charge?
-Well, this is all calculated with a variety of favours including: your monthly charges, any discounts you have, VAT, the company’s cost-savings due to your early cancellation, and a 4% discount for early receipt of payment.
+Well, this is all calculated with a variety of factors including your monthly charges, any discounts you have, VAT, the company’s cost-savings due to your early cancellation, and a 4% discount for early receipt of payment.
 It is a little confusing, but let’s break it down:

 Monthly charges – discounts – VAT – EE’s cost-savings = £X